otbrown/LAMBReX/README.md

 ## Build Instructions

 ### AMReX
 **Important**: The library that AMReX builds with GNU Make is subtly different from the one that it builds with cmake.
 LAMBReX now supports only the cmake version.
+Additionally AMReX is updated *regularly*, for LAMBReX is attempting to move with it, so minimum version 19.02 is `REQUIRED`.

 To build the static AMReX library with cmake in way that is compatible with the current version of LAMBReX, please follow the commands given in BUILDNOTES.txt.